-6.7 General Eligibility Requirements of the Financial Incentive Programs of the Financial Incentive Programs to be approved.
+6.7 General Eligibility Requirements of the Financial Incentive Programs application for any of the Financial Incentive Programs to be approved.
 The General Eligibility Requirements must be read by the applicant in association with program specific eligibility requirements and program details, as described in the incentive program details in Section 4.0.
 General Eligibility Requirements include:

-The following General Eligibility Requirements are applicable to all incentive programs, except the Brownfields Financial Incentive Program, and must be met in order for an application for any
+The following General Eligibility Requirements are applicable to all incentive programs, except the Brownfield Remediation Tax Assistance Program, and must be met in order for an